 (CNN) — Steel projectiles, gunpowder and lots and lots of beer.
 It sounds like a recipe for disaster.
-But in fact they're the components needed to play Colombia's national sport: tejo.
+But in fact, they're the components needed to play the national sport in Colombia: tejo.

-Also occasionally known as "turmequé," after a town which is now situated in the Boyacá department, its exact origins are hard to pinpoint because of a lack of records.
+Also occasionally known as "turmequé," after a town situated in the Boyacá department, its exact origins are hard to pinpoint because of a lack of records.

 Triangular paper pouches filled with gunpowder are placed on the tejo board.